Sell Your Home With Carlton

-- Since seasonality and timing have an influence on real estate sales, be sure to discuss this subject with your agent.
+- Since seasonality and timing influence real estate sales, be sure to discuss this subject with your agent.

-- It’s a good idea to meet with your accountant and lawyer prior to putting your home on the market.
+- It’s a good idea to meet with your accountant and lawyer before putting your home on the market.
 Having these meetings will ensure you’re aware of all the financial implications the sale will generate.

-- Even if your home is already in good shape, taking the time to have minor touch-ups like the application of fresh paint will ensure that your home is in optimal shape from the first day it goes on the market.
+- Even if your home is already in good shape, taking the time to have minor touch-ups like the application of fresh paint will ensure that your home is optimally from the first day it goes on the market.

 How to Prepare Your Home to Be Listed

 - The first step is to take care of minor repairs.
 The best way to identify the specific repairs is to turn to your agent for guidance.
 Examples of common repairs include painting walls, re-grouting tile, fixing leaky faucets, replacing light bulbs and dealing with any signs of water damage.